ubleipzig/marctools/README.md

 The `-x` option is a bit unrelated.
 It lets in addition specify ids, that should be ignored completely.
 It can be a comma separated string or a filename with one id per line.
-Example:
+Example with filename:

     $ marcuniq -x excludes.txt -o filtered.mrc file.mrc

+Example with inline excludes:

+    $ marcuniq -x '15270, 15298, 15318, 15335' file.mrc > filtered.mrc

 marciter